datastackacademy/deb-intro/README.md

    ![run_code](imgs/colab-run-code.png)

-1. Some of the code cells depend on the values from the previous ones, so it's very important that you run each code cell before moving onto the next.
+Some of the code cells depend on the values from the previous ones, so it's very important that you run each code cell before moving onto the next.
 Otherwise, you may get an error.

 ## First Steps
-If you think data engineering might be your thing, there's additional information about the Data Stack Academy bootcamp below.
+If you're interested in data engineering as a career, there's additional information about the Data Stack Academy bootcamp below.
 But for now, let's get started with Python!

 Open the folder `ch1_intro` and read the README for the chapter.
 Then open episode 1, and the README for that episode will tell you where to go next.